The Asylum Broadside

 The Old Gods of Aevum

-Before sky or sea there were only the gods, and creation came in a series of Divisions — each god speaking the world a little more into being.
-These eight built Aevum and then, by deliberate choice, withdrew from it.
-They answered prayers in the form of spells and otherwise let the world run on its own, hoping a hands-off heaven might spare creation the final, ruinous Division.
-It did not.
+Before sky or sea there were only the gods, and creation came in a series of Divisions.
+Each god spoke the world a little more into being, while one stood ready to destroy it.
+They built Aevum and then, by deliberate choice, withdrew from it.
+They answered prayers in the form of spells and otherwise let the world run on its own, hoping that by a lack of interference they might spare creation the final, ruinous Division.
 These are the gods as the old age knew them.

 East